dishitha-mahendrakar/Board-Game-With-Loaded-Dice-/README.md

 - Run `python3 test_board.py ` to execute the unit tests.
 - Run `python3 test_game.py ` to execute the unit tests.
 - Run `python3 test_player.py` to execute the unit tests.
-- Run `python3 test_main.py` to execute the unit tests.

 ## Assumptions
 - The game board and the rules are predefined and hardcoded.